-The District will report any violations of this Code of Conduct which constitute a crime, when the actor is under the age of 16, to the appropriate human services agencies.
-When necessary, the District will file a Person In Need of Supervision (PINS) Petition in Family Court, or request that a Juvenile Delinquency Petition be filed by the proper authorities.
+The District will report any violations of this Code of Conduct which constitute a crime, when the actor is under the age of 17, to the appropriate human services agencies.
+When necessary, the District may complete a referral with the District's Interagency Community Based Support Team, Single Point of Access (SPOA), Merikey, or other relevant community based supports.